Vital-Utilities/Vital-Utilities/Source/readme.md

 - [install Rust lang](https://www.rust-lang.org/tools/install)

-11. npm run tauri:dev (if you want to develop with the web app inside the desktop client)
+11. pnpm run tauri:dev (if you want to develop with the web app inside the desktop client)